Frequently Asked Questions

 Can I get more than one ticket?

 Generally, you can only purchase one ticket with your Teen Tix pass.
-However, we do offer 2 for $10 days when a TeenTix member can purchase a second “companion” ticket for $5.
+However, we do offer 2-for-$10 days when a TeenTix member can purchase a second “companion” ticket for $5.
 2 for $10 days are Thursdays at our museum partners, and Sundays everywhere else.
-You can give your companion ticket to anyone of any age: a parent, a sibling, a friend…whoever!
+You can give your companion ticket to anyone of any age: a parent, a sibling, a friend…whomever!
 We also offer companion tickets for our special events.
 Subscribe to our newsletter to make sure you never miss out on a special event announcement.
 PLEASE NOTE that 2 for $10 tickets must be purchased by the TeenTix passholder ONLY.
 Parents and other non-TeenTix members attempting to purchase TeenTix tickets on 2 for $10 days without the passholder present will be turned away.

 Can I buy my ticket in advance?